How I Chose Great Books for Excellence in Literature

 Because great literature addresses essential truths about human nature, characters are not perfect.
 Literature can vividly portray consequences for poor choices as well as for good choices.
 Like parables in scripture or Aesop’s fables, stories give the reader an opportunity to learn from the mistakes and successes of others.
 Because a story usually contains a complete arc of thought, action, and consequence, it’s easier to learn from than real-life examples in which beginnings and endings aren’t always clear.

 If you use all five years of the Excellence in Literature curriculum, you’ll encounter vivid portrayals of the great ideas of western civilization.
 You’ll read stories that illustrate freedom, justice, truth, humility, goodness, and love in action.
 You’ll also encounter their opposites — imprisonment, injustice, falsehood, pride, evil, and hatred.
-This is true to life.
+This is true to life and consistent with the range of stories found in the Bible.
 One of the most important parts of education is learning to discern what is good, and seeing through literature how practical virtue plays out.

 For more on literature that tells (or doesn’t tell) the truth, I suggest reading “Of Weeds & Fairy Tales: The Idylls, Idols & Devils That Corrupt the Moral Imagination” by Vigen Guroian in Touchstone Magazine.